torvalds/linux/Documentation/filesystems/fscrypt.rst

 fscrypt is a library which filesystems can hook into to support transparent encryption of files and directories.

-Note: "fscrypt" in this document refers to the kernel-level portion, implemented in ``fs/crypto/``, as opposed to the userspace tool `fscrypt <https://github.com/google/fscrypt>`_.
+Analte: "fscrypt" in this document refers to the kernel-level portion, implemented in ``fs/crypto/``, as opposed to the userspace tool `fscrypt <https://github.com/google/fscrypt>`_.
 This document only covers the kernel-level portion.
 For command-line examples of how to